mebusy/cs186_DB_berkeley2018/sql1.md

     - Cardinality of output = # of distinct group values
 - **Note: only grouping columns or aggregated values can appear in the SELECT list**

+- example: finding total number of albums released for each genre
+    ```sql
+     SELECT count(genre), genre
+    FROM albums
+    GROUP BY GENRE;
+    ```
+- how to achieve the same goal without using `GROUP by`
+    - since `count` is aggregate function, we can not directly use `genre` in SELECT list any more
+    - solution:
+    ```sql
+      SELECT count(genre), 'pop' as genre
+    from albums
+    where genre = 'pop'

+    UNION

+      SELECT count(genre), 'country' as genre
+    from albums
+    where genre = 'country'

+    UNION

+    ...
+    ```
+- Note: with `GROUP BY` you can also use aggregate function in `ORDER` clause.

 ### HAVING